TigerBSD/TigerBSD/benchmarks/iozone/README.md

 # iozone benchmarks

-scbus0 corresponds to the HDD/SSD bay. scbus1 corresponds to the CD/DVD tray.
+ada0 on scbus0 corresponds to the HDD/SSD bay.
+ada1 on scbus1 corresponds to the CD/DVD tray.

 ## Table of Contents